 Many DJ’s don’t realise that there are other things to consider after perfecting beatmatching and mixing.
 Nobody is perfect and even experienced DJ’s make mistakes now and again.
 But DJ mistakes shouldn’t happen over and over again at every single gig you play.

-1. Top DJ mistakes - Ignoring red lights and levels
+1. Ignoring red lights and levels

 This is one of the most common DJ mistakes and something that drives many sound engineers nuts!
 If you see red lights on the mixer, amplifiers or any other equipment you need to act immediately to correct it.